Leaders’ Summits 2026

 Since working for NZX he has led the NZX Agri business, established and led the Information Services business, Markets Development and is now General Manager, Listings, Information Services, and Environmental Markets.
 His areas of expertise include; leadership, strategy development, sales management and innovation.

-Summit programme and venues
+Summit venues and access

 Auckland Summit venue